Reading Rainbow: Kickstarter revival campaign and aftermath (2014–22)

-On May 28, 2014, LeVar Burton started a Kickstarter fund to revive the show and materials.
-In under 12 hours the show had reached its $1 million goal.
-The new goal is to create an educational version for schools to use, free of cost to those schools in need, and help America get back to high literacy rates.
-They are also going to create a website for students to use to assist them with learning how to read.
-The following day, May 29, 2014, they reached $2 million (double their goal) at 1:15 pm.
-PST.
-The campaign raised $5,408,916 on Kickstarter with another $1 million from Family Guy creator/animator Seth MacFarlane and $70,000 raised via direct contributions.
-The grand total was $6,478,916.
+On May 28, 2014, LeVar Burton launched a Kickstarter campaign to revive the show and materials.
+In under 12 hours, the show had reached its $1 million goal.
+A stretch goal was to create an educational version for schools to use, free of cost to those schools in need, and help America get back to high literacy rates.
+The following day, they reached $2 million (double their goal) at 1:15 pm PST.
+The campaign raised $5,408,916 on Kickstarter with another $1 million from Family Guy creator/animator Seth MacFarlane and $70,000 raised via direct contributions, for a grand total of $6,478,916.

-With 105,857 backers, the campaign holds Kickstarter's record for most backers and is the 8th highest amount raised on Kickstarter (as of June 1, 2015).
+With 105,857 backers, the campaign set a Kickstarter record for most backers, and in June 2015 was the 8th highest amount raised on the platform.

-The first product of the Kickstarter campaign was Skybrary by Reading Rainbow.
-Launched in May 2015, it was a web based subscription service that duplicated the Reading Rainbow app experience.
+The first product of the campaign was Skybrary by Reading Rainbow, launched in May 2015 as a web-based subscription service offering the Reading Rainbow app experience.
 In addition to narrating many of the books, Burton hosted video fieldtrips which connected kids to real world experiences at places like NASA HQ and Niagara Falls.

 In March 2016, RRKidz launched a new online educational service called Reading Rainbow Skybrary for Schools, which followed the same mission of the television series, while expanding to integrate into classroom curriculums.

 In August 2017, WNED filed a wide-ranging lawsuit against Burton and RRKidz that demanded Burton's company hand over administrative access to other websites and social media accounts.
-The lawsuit also sought to enjoin Burton from using the Reading Rainbow catchphrase, "But you don't have to take my word for it," on his podcast.
+The lawsuit also sought to enjoin Burton from using the Reading Rainbow catchphrase, "But you don't have to take my word for it", on his podcast.

 In October 2017, WNED and RRKidz settled out of court.
-While the exact terms were confidential, the end result was that RRKidz was no longer a licensee of the Reading Rainbow brand.
+While the exact terms were confidential, the result was that RRKidz was no longer a licensee of the Reading Rainbow brand.
 RRKidz was rebranded LeVar Burton Kids and its services (including Skybrary) removed references to Reading Rainbow.
 In addition, Burton was allowed to continue using the Reading Rainbow catchphrase.
-Visiting the official Reading Rainbow website provided a page that stated "Recent legal disputes between WNED and LeVar Burton/RRKIDZ have been resolved and RRKIDZ no longer licenses the Reading Rainbow brand from WNED.
+The official Reading Rainbow website stated "Recent legal disputes between WNED and LeVar Burton/RRKIDZ have been resolved and RRKIDZ no longer licenses the Reading Rainbow brand from WNED.
 WNED is currently working on the next chapter of Reading Rainbow and will continue its mission of fostering education for a new generation."

 WNED announced in November 2018 that research and development had begun on a new Reading Rainbow program thanks to a $200,000 grant from The John R. Oishei Foundation.

 Skybrary was acquired by Reading is Fundamental in March 2019.

-In December 2021, it was announced that the show would be revived as Reading Rainbow Live, an interactive version featuring multiple hosts, dubbed "The Rainbows".
-The series debuted on Looped on March 6, 2022.
+In December 2021, it was announced that the show would be revived as Reading Rainbow Live, an interactive special featuring multiple hosts, dubbed "The Rainbows".
+The special debuted on Looped on March 6, 2022.